celo-org/docs/docs/developer/web3/index.md

 ## Web3.js

 Web3.js was established in 2014, making it the oldest web3 library.
 With extensive documentation, an active community and modular design, Web3.js is powerful and easy-to-use.
-It has _support for Celo via plugins since version 4.13.1_.
+It has _support for Celo features via plugins since version 4.13.1_.

 The [Web3.js docs](https://docs.web3js.org/) have excellent examples of how to use it in your project.

 ### With Celo

+For basic use web3 works out of the box.

-You need to install `@celo/web3-plugin-transaction-types` as well as `web3@4.13.1` or higher.
+For Celo' specific features like Fee Abstraction transcations you need to install `@celo/web3-plugin-transaction-types` as well as `web3@4.13.1` or higher.
+This also adds utils like `getCoreContractAddress` for fetching core contract address from onchain registry.

 ```ts
 // see web3 docs for more info on setup